txemac/events-api/README.md

  from my TODO list, I think the challenge is a good moment to learn it.
     * Modeling objects with Pydantic.
     * OpenAPI documentation, auto-generated.
+    * The API of events is created inside of APIRoute.
+Looking cleaning and easy versions.
+    * Add the parameter offline to GET.
 * PyTest and TestClient for easy e2e tests.
+    * Using mock in tests with external connections.
 * For schemas:
     - consider all parameters required except 'organizer_company_id' in BaseEvent.
     - zone is a list in Event.